felix307253927/gulp-vsftp/README.md

 `~/.ssh/id_dsa` and `/.ssh/id_rsa`

-If you intend to use anonymous login, use the value '@anonymous'.
+If you intend to use root login, use the value '@root'.

 #### options.remotePath